 Heartburn.
-It goes by many names: acid reflux, gastro-esophageal-reflux-disease or GERD, acid indigestion, or by the more medical terms such as pyrosis, cardialgia and even dyspepsia although the latter is really a combination of stomach pain with heartburn.
+It goes by many names: acid reflux, gastro-esophageal-reflux-disease or GERD, acid indigestion, or by more medical terms such as pyrosis, cardialgia, and even dyspepsia although the latter is really a combination of stomach pain with heartburn.

-Man oh man does it hurt, and with good reason.
-Stomach acid and the digestive enzyme pepsin have moved into forbidden territory; the esophagus and it ain’t too happy.
+Man oh man does it hurt and with good reason.
+Stomach acid and the digestive enzyme pepsin have moved into the forbidden territory; the esophagus and it ain’t too happy.

 About 60% of adults will experience some form of heartburn within a 12-month period and 20 – 30% will have weekly symptoms.
 Surveys have found that frequent sufferers will have had symptoms for more than 5 years.
 Yikes!

 In the USA, there were 18.3 million visits to health care professionals in emergency rooms, doctors’ offices, and clinics for reflux-related complaints in 2004.